dbt-labs/docs.getdbt.com/website/docs/faqs/project/properties-not-in-config.md

 ---
 title: Can I add tests and descriptions in a config block?
-Description: “Types of properties defined in config blocks”
+Description: "Types of properties defined in config blocks"
-sidebar_label: ‘Types of properties defined in config blocks’
+sidebar_label: 'Types of properties defined in config blocks'
 id: properties-not-in-config

 ---